Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_simple.md

 # Times Table

-Print the 5 times table from 1 to 10!

-## What to Do
-1. Press Run
-2. See the times table!
+Learn your times tables the fun way!
+Press Run and see the 5 times table print out automatically.

 ```python
 # Print the 5 times table